 The proposed renewals of the .ORG, .BIZ, and .INFO Registry Agreements are the latest in a series of Registry Agreement renewals over the last several years.
 In most cases, the proposed renewal Agreement followed (with some variations) the form of the then-current “base Registry Agreement” of 31 July 2017, first developed for use with “new gTLD” registry operators.
 These renewals have included Registry Agreements for .COOP, .MUSEUM, .NET, .MOBI, .TEL, .CAT, .PRO, .JOBS, and .TRAVEL.

 The ALAC generally refrained from commenting on these prior proposed Registry Agreement renewals, with the exception of the proposed renewal of the .NET Registry Agreement in 2017.
 This is because unlike most other renewals, the then-proposed .NET renewal Agreement did not adopt the form of the then-current base Registry Agreement.
-Instead, it was based on the .NET Registry Agreement it was replacing, with modifications agreed between ICANN and Verisign, Inc (as the .NET Registry Operator), along with certain provisions from the base Registry Agreement and certain provisions incorporated into legacy gTLD Registry Agreements (e.g., the 2013 .ORG Registry Agreement).
+Instead, it was based on the .NET Registry Agreement it was replacing, with modifications agreed between ICANN and Verisign, Inc. (as the .NET Registry Operator), along with certain provisions from the base Registry Agreement and certain provisions incorporated into legacy gTLD Registry Agreements (e.g., the 2013 .ORG Registry Agreement).
 Thus, in June 2017, the ALAC submitted the following statement (quoted here in its entirety):

 The ALAC does not have any comment to make on the changes to the content of the contract overall as we believe that much of it has been predetermined by agreement.
 However, the increasing cost of .NET domains is a concern as it would make them unaffordable and thus an accessibility issue for end-users, especially for those in already underserved regions.
 The proposed 10% annual increase which all goes to the registry is significantly high and should be re-considered.
 A query was raised as to whether or how .NET funds are returned to serve the Internet community in line with the redistribution of .org funds into the community by the Internet Society, to support Internet development.